heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 kubectl create secret generic basic-auth --from-file=auth -n sapl-server-lt
 ```

-In the meantime the files can are volatile but can be accessed with
+In the meantime the files are volatile but can be accessed with

 ```shell
 kubectl exec sapl-server-lt-d5d65dd6b-fz29g --stdin --tty -- /bin/sh -n sapl-server-lt